mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/installation/installation.md

 This document describes the steps to install the vLLM MindSpore environment.
 Three installation methods are provided:

 - [Docker Installation](#docker-installation): Suitable for quick deployment scenarios.
-- [Pip Installation](#pip-installation): Suitable for scenarios requiring specific versions.
 - [Source Code Installation](#source-code-installation): Suitable for incremental development of vLLM MindSpore.

 ## Version Compatibility